 Countries of the Middle East and North Africa (MENA) continue to face the challenge of generating inclusive and long-lasting growth in the environment of low oil prices, ongoing conflicts, and concerns regarding regional security.
 For the region’s oil exporters, the challenges are particularly acute as fiscal consolidation plans must be calibrated and structural reforms designed to diversify away from oil and promote private investment.
 For others, corruption and political struggle deprive their citizens of economic and social stability.
 It even affects their constitutional and human rights.

 As economic growth is needed for any country‘s sustainable development, and closing gender gaps benefits countries as a whole, not only women, I invite you to look at the barriers to economic empowerment that women face in developing countries.
-These seem to be insignificant if we are we are shortsighted about what this independence means for them, and how it can affect their families and communities.
+These seem insignificant if we are shortsighted about what this independence means for them and how it can affect their families and communities.

 Now, all countries stand to benefit from women’s increased economic participation.
-But the potential gains are particularly great across the developing world, due to the extent of the constraints that so many women face on their ability to own property, access financial services, or work outside the home.
-Consider that women in more than half the world’s countries face limits on their ability to own or manage a property, while women-led small-to-medium sized firms in developing countries face an estimated $285 billion credit gap.
+But the potential gains are particularly great across the developing world due to the extent of the constraints that so many women face on their ability to own property, access financial services, or work outside the home.
+Consider that women in more than half the world’s countries face limits on their ability to own or manage a property.
+In contrast, women-led small-to-medium sized firms in developing countries face an estimated $285 billion credit gap.

 These constraints directly harm women by preventing them from working, ensuring equality in inheritance and pay, and saving and controlling their own future.
 But they also harm economic growth and stability.
-In fact, a multitude of studies projects huge gains to global GDP from increases in women’s economic participation.
+In fact, many studies project huge gains to global GDP from increases in women’s economic participation.

 Perhaps that is why, after de Soto helped reform the customary laws in his native Peru to make it easier for Peruvian women to work and own property, women’s formal labor force participation increased by 15 percent within a decade.
 As a result, Peru became one of the fastest-growing economies in Latin America.